x157/x157.github.io/UE5/LyraStarterGame/CharacterParts/PawnComponent.md

 **There must be only one Pawn Customizer Component on any given Pawn.**

+### Character Part Actors are NOT Spawned on Dedicated Servers

+For server efficiency, purely cosmetic actors (Character Parts) **are NOT spawned on dedicated servers**.

+There is exactly zero reason for a dedicated server to spawn and manage a bunch of cosmetic actors that nobody will ever see.
+So it is not done.

+The code that enforces this is `FLyraCharacterPartList::SpawnActorForEntry` in case you want to read through it.
+It explicitly refuses to spawn Character Part cosmetics on a dedicated server.

+This may cause confusion if you are trying for example to iterate the cosmetic actors after a call to `GetCharacterPartActors`.
+On clients this will return an array of actors.
+On servers this will return an empty array, because there are no cosmetic actors on a dedicated server.

 ### How Lyra Sets This Up

 - The `B_MannequinPawnCosmetics` Blueprint is based on the `ULyraPawnComponent_CharacterParts` C++ class